Lysergic acid: Laboratory

 Lysergic acid is generally produced by hydrolysis of natural lysergamides, but can also be synthesized in the laboratory by a complex total synthesis, for example by Robert Burns Woodward's team in 1956.
 An enantioselective total synthesis based on a palladium-catalyzed domino cyclization reaction has been described in 2011 by Fujii and Ohno.
 Lysergic acid monohydrate crystallizes in very thin hexagonal leaflets when recrystallized from water.
 Lysergic acid monohydrate, when dried (140 °C at 2 mmHg) forms anhydrous lysergic acid.

 Biosynthesis

 The biosynthetic route is based on the alkylation of the amino acid tryptophan with dimethylallyl diphosphate (isoprene derived from 3R-mevalonic acid) giving 4-dimethylallyl-L-tryptophan which is N-methylated with S-adenosyl-L-methionine.
 Oxidative ring closure followed by decarboxylation, reduction, cyclization, oxidation, and allylic isomerization yields D-(+)-lysergic acid.
 The biosynthetic pathway has been reconsituted in transgenic baker's yeast.

+Illicit production

+Lysergic acid manufactured by clandestine chemists (also known as cooks) to use in the illictic synthesis of LSD is produced using Ergotamine tartrate or Ergometrinine.

 Isomers

 Lysergic acid is a chiral compound with two stereocenters.
 The isomer with inverted configuration at carbon atom 8 close to the carboxyl group is called isolysergic acid.
 Inversion at carbon 5 close to the nitrogen atom leads to L-lysergic acid and L-isolysergic acid, respectively.